vbookshelf/Diabetic-Retinopathy-Practice-Diagnosis/README.md

 https://www.kaggle.com/c/aptos2019-blindness-detection

-### Reference
+### Inspiration

 Google researchers conducted a human-centered study of their diabetic retinopathy detection system at 11 clinics in Thailand.
-The findings are presented in this enlightening paper:<br>
+Their paper inspired this project.<br>
 https://dl.acm.org/doi/pdf/10.1145/3313831.3376718

 Video about this clinical research program:<br>